dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 [!code-csharp[](mvc/sample/Startup.cs?highlight=19-22)]

-ASP.NET Core will turn unhandled exceptions in a web application to HTTP 500 error responses.
-Normally, error details are not included in these responses to prevent disclosure of potentially sensitive information about the server.
+ASP.NET Core converts unhandled exceptions in a web app into HTTP 500 error responses.
+Normally, error details aren't included in these responses to prevent disclosure of potentially sensitive information about the server.
 See **Using the Developer Exception Page** in [Handle errors](../fundamentals/error-handling.md) for more information.

 ## Additional resources